matztron/tt06-PAL/docs/info.md

 You can add or remove variables.
 However keep in mind that the physical number of variables is limited.
 You can check the physical number that will be on the device in the `project.v` file.

-At this point in time the bitstream generation in the Python script has plenty of limitations.
-It is easy to imagine improvements.
-For example: As of now the generator only supports the generation of bitstreams for one output.
+At this point in time the bitstream generation in the Python script has some of limitations.
-The physical device likely has more

 ### Using the PAL
-Okay now that you have transmitted the bitstream onto the PALs shift register
+Okay now that you have transmitted the bitstream onto the PALs shift register you can set the enable pin (uio-pin) to output the programmed logic functions on the outputs.

 ## How to test

 By first shifting in a bitstream configuration into the device the AND/OR matrix of the device can be programmed to implement boolean functions with a set of inputs and outputs.
+You can test the design by clocking in a bitstream with a microcontroller (I will provide some example code for that) and by connecting buttons to the inputs and maybe LEDs to the outputs.

 ## External hardware